The Best Online LPN-to-RN Programs

 Why Is Online LPN-to-RN Program Accreditation Important?

-Prospective RNs must understand the importance of enrolling in an accredited nursing school.
+Enrolling in an accredited nursing school grants access to many benefits.
 All the online LPN-RN programs listed in our rankings have been accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).

-Accreditation by one of these bodies means that the program you choose has undergone regular evaluations to ensure that it meets rigorous academic and professional standards and prepares graduates for licensure and practice.
+Accreditation by one of these bodies means the program meets their strict academic and professional standards.
+This process proves the program adequately prepares graduates for licensure and practice.

-• Accreditation ensures that your program’s curriculum offers a quality academic experience that meets national standards.
+• Accreditation ensures that your program’s curriculum meets national standards.

 • Accredited programs can lead to more career advancement and employment prospects.

-• Some employers prefer or require new nursing hires who have graduated from accredited programs.
+• Most employers prefer or require new nursing hires who have graduated from accredited programs.

-• Federal financial aid programs restrict eligibility to students who attend accredited schools.
+• Federal financial aid is only open to students who attend accredited schools

 • Graduate nursing programs only admit students who have earned undergraduate degrees from accredited programs.